SmartCloud Connect Registration Wizard¶

 - Which are not completed

-- Which occurred over the past two weeks or are scheduled for up to four weeks in the future
+- Which occurred over the past two weeks or are scheduled for the future

 For contacts, you can click Customize and select what kind of contacts you want to be synchronized: